awslabs/visual-search/README.md

 Open the web app code in a text editor that has a captive web server, such as the Brackets editor.
 Highlight the index.html file, then launch the web server, which will open a browser window.
 In the web app UI, click through the **Visual Search** link.
 After you add reference item data to DynamoDB (see **Testing** section below), you should see matches populating the UI after a few seconds.

-## Testing
+## Populating the Metadata

-In order to view test results in the web app, you'll need to populate the DynamoDB table with some test reference item data.
-Some test data is supplied in the test directory of this repository, along with a Python 3 script for adding the data to DynamoDB.
+In order to view test results in the web app, you'll need to populate the DynamoDB table created above with some reference item data.
+To extract reference item metadata, please refer to the “Extract the Metadata” section of the Jupyter notebook [**Visual Search**](./notebooks/visual-search-feature-generation.ipynb).
+The code there writes the metadata out in JSON format to a file.

+Some (very small) test data is supplied in the test directory of this repository, along with a Python 3 script for importing the data to DynamoDB.
 Simply replace the filename ```metadata.json``` in the script with the filename of your test data, then execute the script with the following command in a directory that contains both the script and test data:

 ```
 python3 ./metadata_to_ddb.py
 ```

-Each time you add new reference item data to the DynamoDB table, you will need to restart the Search Lambda function so it picks up the new data.
-One easy way to do this is simply re-deploy your existing code without changes.

-# Licensing & Contributing
+# Licenses & Contributing

 The contents of this repository are licensed under the [Apache 2.0 License](./LICENSE).
 If you are interested in contributing to this project, please see the [Contributing Guidelines](./contributing/CONTRIBUTING.md).
 In connection with contributing, also review the [Code of Conduct](./contributing/CODE_OF_CONDUCT.md).
 In this project’s Jupyter notebook, two datasets are used: a small, toy dataset, and a larger dataset of Amazon.com product images used in the paper by J. McAuley et al (2015), “Image-based recommendations on styles and substitutes,” SIGIR.